Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

-where $P: W\to V$ and $Q: V\to W$ are linear maps, where $V, W$ are finite dimensional complex vector spaces, and $A\in \End(V)$, $Y\in \End(W)$.
-The connections on both sides have an irregular singularity at infinity, with a pole of order two, as well as regular singularities at finite distance, whose positions are given by the eigenvalues of $A$ and $Y$.
-Harnad showed that the isomonodromic deformations of these two connections, governed by the JMMS equations \cite{jimbo1980density}, are equivalent.
+Possibly the simplest instance where such ``dualities'' between different moduli spaces of connections on $\mathbb P^1$ occur is Harnad duality \cite{adams1988isospectral,alameddine2024explicit,harnad1994dual, yamakawa2011middle}, which relates dual connections on trivial vector bundles over the affine line of the form $ {\rm d}-\bigl(A+P(Y-z)^{-1}Q\bigr){\rm d}z$ and ${\rm d}+\bigl(Y+Q(A-z)^{-1}P\bigr){\rm d}z$, where $P\colon W\to V$ and $Q\colon V\to W$ are linear maps, where $V$, $W$ are finite dimensional complex vector spaces, and $A\in \End(V)$, $Y\in \End(W)$.
+The connections on both sides have an irregular singularity at infinity, with a pole of order two, as well as regular singularities at finite distance, whose positions are given by the eigenvalues of~$A$ and~$Y$.
+Harnad showed that the isomonodromic deformations of these two connections, governed by the JMMS equations~\cite{jimbo1980density}, are equivalent.
 The duality induces an isomorphism between the de Rham moduli spaces corresponding to both sides.

 Harnad duality can be conveniently described in a graphical way as follows.
-The linear maps $A,Y,P,Q$ can be viewed as representations of the quiver drawn below, and the duality corresponds to exchanging the roles of the two vertices.
+The linear maps $A$, $Y$, $P$, $Q$ can be viewed as representations of the quiver drawn below, and the duality corresponds to exchanging the roles of the two vertices:

-When $A$ and $Y$ are semisimple, the vector spaces $V$ and $W$ can further be split into the corresponding eigenspaces, giving rise to a complete bipartite graph, and Harnad duality amounts to exchanging the two subsets of vertices.\\
+When $A$ and $Y$ are semisimple, the vector spaces $V$ and $W$ can further be split into the corresponding eigenspaces, giving rise to a complete bipartite graph, and Harnad duality amounts to exchanging the two subsets of vertices.

-This duality was enlarged by Boalch \cite{boalch2008irregular,boalch2012simply, boalch2016global} in the \textit{simply-laced} case, which is the case of connections on $\mathbb P^1$ having one irregular singularity, located at infinity, with an (unramified) pole of order at most 3, possibly together with regular singularities at finite distance: now there is a ``multiduality'' between more than two moduli spaces of connections.
+This duality was enlarged by Boalch \cite{boalch2008irregular,boalch2012simply, boalch2016global} in the \textit{simply-laced} case, which is the case of connections on $\mathbb P^1$ having one irregular singularity, located at infinity, with an (unramified) pole of order at most~3, possibly together with regular singularities at finite distance: now there is a~``multiduality'' between more than two moduli spaces of connections.

-This multiduality can also be conveniently encoded in a graphical way, in terms of a \textit{supernova quiver}: it consists of a core, which is a complete $k$-partite graph for some integer $k$ (i.e. the core is a disjoint union of $k$ subsets of vertices, and each vertex in one subset is linked by one edge to every vertex belonging to a different subset) to which are then glued \textit{legs}, each leg being a linear (i.e. type A) quiver.
+This multiduality can also be conveniently encoded in a graphical way, in terms of a \textit{supernova quiver}: it consists of a core, which is a complete $k$-partite graph for some integer~$k$ (i.e., the core is a disjoint union of $k$ subsets of vertices, and each vertex in one subset is linked by one edge to every vertex belonging to a different subset) to which are then glued \textit{legs}, each leg being a linear (i.e., type A) quiver.